 Thus, we assume that contact between ethnic groups within mixed ethnic neighbourhoods will break down prejudice (Ihlanfeldt and Scafidi, 2002).
 Ellison and Powers (1994) found that interracial contact, especially if it occurs early in life, leads to a greater likelihood that African Americans and Whites will have close interracial friendships as adults.
-Sigelman et al. (1996) found similar results in Detroit, showing that early interracial contact in schools was particularly associated with more interracial contact, relating it to more racially diverse social and friendship circles later in life, including an increased probability of attendance at multiracial religious congregations and interracial marriages.
+Sigelman et al. (1996) found similar results in Detroit, showing that early interracial contact in schools was particularly associated with more interracial contact as adults.
+Emerson et al. (2002) confirm the role of early interracial contact, relating it to more racially diverse social and friendship circles later in life, including an increased probability of attendance at multiracial religious congregations and interracial marriages.